Jonah Goldberg: Frequent topics

 Some frequent topics of his articles include censorship, meritocracy, liberty, federalism and interpretation of the Constitution.
 He has attacked the ethics and morals of liberals and Democrats, and his disagreements with libertarians also appear often in his writings.
 In the years of the Trump presidency, his writings turned critical of the Trump movement and the moral rot within the Republican Party.
-He was a supporter of the Iraq War and has advocated American military intervention elsewhere in the world, suggesting that "Every ten years or so, the United States needs to pick up some small crappy little country and throw it against the wall, just to show the world we mean business."
+He was a supporter of the Iraq War and has advocated American military intervention elsewhere in the world.
 He has defended historical colonialism in places such as Africa as more beneficial than it is generally given credit for; in one column, he suggested that U.S. imperialism on the continent could help solve its persistent problems.
 When he wrote in October 2006 that invading Iraq was a mistake, he called it a "noble" mistake and still maintained that liberal opponents of the war policy wanted America to fail: "In other words, their objection isn't to war per se; it's to wars that advance U.S. interests. ...
 I must confess, one of the things that made me reluctant to conclude that the Iraq war was a mistake was my distaste for the shabbiness of the arguments on the antiwar side."

 He popularized and expanded on a commentary by the late Time writer William Henry III.
 Henry had written on the subject of multiculturalism and cultural equality, stating that "it is scarcely the same thing to put a man on the moon as to put a bone in your nose".
 Goldberg stated that "[m]ulticulturalism—which is simply egalitarianism wrapped in rainbow-colored paper—has elevated the notion that all ideas are equal, all systems equivalent, all cultures of comparable worth."

 He has criticized the idea of "social justice" as meaning "anything its champions want it to mean" or "'good things' no one needs to argue for and no one dare be against".